Disclaimer: This weekend in Atlanta post was originally published in December 2020 and was updated in January 2022 for relevancy.

 Hey everyone!
-I recently spent a weekend in Georgia visiting some family and finally doing my MUCH anticipated Vampire Diaries tour!
+I recently spent a weekend in Atlanta visiting some family and finally doing my MUCH anticipated Vampire Diaries tour!
 If you know me, you know that TVD has been the highlight of my 2020, so I was very excited to do the tour after finishing season 8 (*cries*) just a few days prior.
 If you’ve never heard of Vampire Diaries (~leave~), let me explain!

 It’s a supernatural drama series that aired on the CW back in 2009 and wrapped up in 2017.
 It’s now on Netflix (thank god).
 The show is about a group of high school students who get involved with two vampire brothers, Stefan and Damon, and later become intertwined with the supernatural world as more vampires, witches, wolves, heretics, and others gradually take over the small, southern town of Mystic Falls.
 Mystic Falls is a make-believe town in Virginia that’s based on the real-life town of Covington, Georgia.
-Covington is located on hour outside of Atlanta.
-Now that you’re caught up, let’s hop into the details of my weekend in Georgia!
+Covington is located an hour outside of Atlanta.
+Now that you’re caught up, let’s hop into the details of my weekend in Atlanta!

 Disclaimer: This blog post is sponsored by Been There Done That.
 They gifted me one of their CITYLOGUES, which I’ll be discussing in detail toward the end of this post.
 All opinions expressed here are my own.

-A Weekend in Georgia: Visiting Mystic Falls
+A Weekend In Atlanta: Visiting Mystic Falls

 On Thursday, November 12 I flew 2.5 hours down to Atlanta, Georgia!
 My first stop was Covington, aka Mystic Falls!
 I booked a 2 pm tour and had a few hours to kill in the town.
 I was dropped off in the town square, the show’s most popular filming location, and after I was done *freaking out*, I took myself out to lunch at the Mystic Grill!